jonkwl/nuro/README.md

 ## Disclaimer: Work In Progress! 🚧

 Hey!
-This project is currently **under active development.**
+This project is currently **under development.**
-Please take a look at the vision below, and feel free to [contribute](#contributing) to help bring it to life! 💜
+Please take a look at the vision below! 💜

 ⭐ Feel free to **star the project**, it motivates a lot :)